hiae-aead/draft-pham-hiae/draft-pham-cfrg-hiae.md

 ## Classic Setting

-HiAE provides `256`-bit security against key recovery and state recovery attacks, along with `128`-bit security for integrity against forgery attempts.
+HiAE provides 256-bit security against key recovery and state recovery attacks, along with 128-bit security for integrity against forgery attempts.

-It is important to note that the encryption security assumes the attacker cannot successfully forge messages through repeated trials. {{HiAE-Clarification}}
+It is important to note that the encryption security assumes the attacker cannot successfully forge messages through repeated trials {{HiAE-Clarification}}.

-Regarding keystream bias attacks, analysis shows that at least `150`-bit security is guaranteed by HiAE.
+Regarding keystream bias attacks, analysis shows that at least 150-bit security is guaranteed by HiAE.

 Finally, HiAE is assumed to be secure against key-committing attacks, but it has not been proven to be secure in the everything-committing setting.

 ## Quantum Setting

-HiAE targets a security strength of `128` bits against key recovery attacks and forgery attacks in the quantum setting.
-Security is not claimed against online superposition queries to the cryptographic oracle attacks, as such attacks are highly impractical in real-world applications.
+HiAE targets a security strength of 128 bits against key recovery attacks and forgery attacks in the quantum setting.
+Security is not claimed against online superposition queries to cryptographic oracle attacks, as such attacks are highly impractical in real-world applications.

-## Attacks Considerations
+## Attack Considerations

 HiAE is assumed to be secure against the following attacks:

-1. Key-Recovery Attack: 256-bit security against key-recovery attacks.
+1. Key-Recovery Attack: 256-bit security against key recovery attacks.
 2. Differential Attack: 256-bit security against differential attacks in the initialization phase.
 3. Forgery Attack: 128-bit security against forgery attacks.
 4. Integral Attack: Secure against integral attacks.
-5. State-recovery Attack:
+5. State-Recovery Attack:
     * Guess-and-Determine Attack: The time complexity of the guess-and-determine attack cannot be lower than 2<sup>256</sup>.
     * Algebraic Attack: The system of equations to recover HiAE states cannot be solved with time complexity lower than 2<sup>256</sup>.
-6. The Linear Bias: at least 150-bit security against a statistical attack.
+6. Linear Bias: At least 150-bit security against statistical attacks.
-7. Key-committing attacks: Secure in the FROB, CMT1, and CMT2 models.
+7. Key-Committing Attacks: Secure in the FROB, CMT1, and CMT2 models.
-8. Everything-committing attacks: Security of HiAE is not claimed in the CMT3 model.
+8. Everything-Committing Attacks: Security is not claimed in the CMT3 model.

 The details of the cryptanalysis can be found in the paper {{HiAE}}.

 # Implementation Considerations

-HiAE is designed to balance the performance of XOR and AES-NI instructions across both ARM and x86 architectures, while being optimized to push performance to its limits.
+HiAE is designed to balance the performance of XOR and AES instructions across both ARM and x86 architectures while being optimized to push performance to its limits.
 The algorithm's XAXX structure enables platform-specific optimizations by exploiting the fundamental differences in how ARM and Intel processors implement AES round functions.

 ## Platform-Specific Optimizations

-The key to HiAE's cross-platform efficiency lies in understanding how different architectures implement AES operations:
+The key to HiAE's cross-platform efficiency lies in understanding how different architectures implement AES operations.

 ### ARM NEON Architecture